top of page

 A graduate of Steinert High School, where she was a three time Varsity letter winner and pitched her way to a New Jersey Group IV State Championship.
 She also made the New Jersey All State Team two years in a row and was named Mercer County Tournament MVP her senior year.
 After high school, her softball journey started.
 She attended C.W.
 Post on a softball scholarship for 3 semesters and then transferred to Mercer County Community College.
 At MCCC she lead her team to the Junior College World Series and was named an All- American.
 After MCCC, she finished up her collegiate softball career at Rowan University.
 Jackie was name an All-American and an Academic All American her junior year.
 At the end of her senior year she was named Louisville Slugger/NFCA Division III National Player of the week, NJAC Conference Pitcher of the Year, was named first team All-American.

 Jackie graduated from Rowan University with an American Studies degree, but her passion is softball.
 While finishing up her last semester at Rowan she started her GTP Softball Academy which has resulted in ownership of TeamGTP - Baseball&Softball Training.
 While giving lessons at GTP she also spent some time on the field.
 She was the Assistant Coach and Pitching Coach in the Jersey Nightmare Organization for 5 years, was an assistant coach at Steinert High School and coached in the NJ Cheetah Organization for 2 years.
-She is currently coaching at Georgian Court University as their Pitching Coach.
+Coach Jackie also has coaching experience at the collegiate level.
+She coached side by side Nicole Degenhardt for 5 years at Georgian Court University.

 Ashleigh Johnson